 VRF (Variable Refrigerant Flow) systems are used to distribute generated heat and cold to different rooms as needed, even simultaneously.
 VRF systems are so-called direct evaporators, which do not require another heat transport medium for energy transfer.
 Since the otherwise usual heat transfer via a heat exchanger is associated with heat losses, the resulting heat losses can be saved by using direct evaporators.

 The refrigerant therefore flows directly from the outdoor unit to the indoor units.
 Less energy is lost in the process than in water-bearing systems.
 This saves energy costs when heating or cooling.

 Advantages of Schwank Electric Heat Pumps

-- highest energy efficiency due to inverter-controlled double-roller piston compressor
+- highest energy efficiency due to inverter-controlled double rotary piston compressor

-- maximum flexibility due to max. total pipe length of 1,000 m
+- highest flexibility due to max. total line length of 1,000 m

 - wide range of different connectable indoor units